VeyselKayaturk/DataBoss/README.md

  - I parametrized the login methods
  - I wrote some assertions in test classes

-**JMeter Load Test Result**
+**3. JMeter Load Test Result**
-Download and extract "JMeter Test Result" folder and go to bin folder.
+Open JMeter folder from git repository first;
-- There can be opened in JMeter from "GetEmployeeData.jmx" file.
+- The project can be opened from "GetEmployeeData.jmx" file.
+Test is done for GET, PUSH, PUT and DELETE http requests.
-- Test Result and reports are inside of `.bin->HTMLReports->index.html` with graphical and detailed visual materials
+- Test Result and reports are inside of `HTMLReports->index.html` with graphical and detailed visual materials
-- There is also produced a csv file on  `.bin->TestReport1.csv`
+- There is also produced a csv file on  `TestReport1.csv`